-Wow!
-What an experience.
-Restaurant Frantzén in Stockholm.
-Only this February, Michelin awarded 3 stars to Frantzén – a first for Sweden, and a third for the Nordic region, to join Geranium in Copenhagen and Maaemo in Oslo.
+The top star in the crown will still be Restaurant Frantzén in Stockholm.
+I went there in March 2018, and wow, what an experience.
+That was one month after Michelin awarded Frantzén 3 stars – a first for Sweden, and a third for the Nordic region, to join Geranium in Copenhagen and Maaemo in Oslo.

-With this latest accomplishment, Björn Frantzén, head chef & founder of Frantzén, has reset the world’s culinary compass towards Sweden – a relatively underpopulated country renowned for crime drama, cool design, tech start-ups, foraging in the wild and skinny-dipping.
+With the opening of Restaurant Frantzén in the Norrmalm district of Stockholm in 2017.
+Björn Frantzén, head chef & founder of Frantzén, reset the world’s culinary compass towards Sweden – a relatively underpopulated country renowned for crime drama, cool design, tech start-ups, foraging and skinny-dipping.

-That day, I had walked around the city for 15 km/10 miles in the falling snow.
-Even the ducks had looked cold.
+That snowy day in March in a BC (before Covid) world, I’d walked around the city for 15 km/10 miles in the falling snow.
+Even the ducks looked cold.
 I was hungry.
 Very hungry.
 I had made my reservation for 5.30pm.
 You don’t have to eat that early, but many Swedes do.
 Travellers from the US will feel at home.

 Frantzén sits 23 guests at a time, around an L-shaped bar made of solid walnut and overlooking the kitchen, with some individual tables.
 That equates to 500 covers a month.
 With news out of the third Michelin star, around 95,500 people took to the internet to unsuccessfully try to reserve for April.

 Nothing feeds the emotional appetite like scarcity; the sense of something being very special, very unique, very precious.